Showcasing straight-line programs with memory via matrix Bruhat decomposition: Bruhat decomposition: step 1

 \section{Bruhat decomposition: step 1}

-In Section~\ref{sec:Taylor} we describe an MSLP for computing the Bruhat decomposition $g=u_1wu_2$ of a matrix $g \in \SL(d,q)$.
+In Section~\ref{sec:Taylor} we describe an MSLP for computing the Bruhat decomposition $g=u_1wu_2$ of a matrix $g \in \SL(d,q)$ where $u_1, u_2$ are lower-unitriangular matrices and $w$ is a monomial matrix.
 The algorithm we use is along the lines of that given by Taylor~\cite[p.~29]{Taylor}.
-We also note the recent interesting account by Strang~\cite[Section~4]{Strang} of the Bruhat decomposition and its history.
+We also note the interesting account by Strang~\cite[Section~4]{Strang} of the Bruhat decomposition and its history.

 The construction in Section~\ref{sec:Taylor} outputs an MSLP which evaluates to the monomial matrix $w = u_1^{-1}gu_2^{-1}$.
-The lower-unitriangular matrices $u_1$ and $u_2$ are returned as words in the Leedham-Green--O'Brien~\cite{LGO} standard generators for $\SL(d,q)$ defined in Section~\ref{ssec:strat} below.
-In this section we explain how to express an arbitrary monomial matrix $w\in\SL(d,q)$ as a word in the Leedham-Green-O'Brien standard generators, yielding an MSLP from the standard generators to $w$.
+The lower-unitriangular matrices $u_1$ and $u_2$ are returned as words in the Leedham-Green--O'Brien standard generators~\cite{LGO} for $\SL(d,q)$ defined in Section~\ref{ssec:strat} below.
+In the rest of this section we explain how to express an arbitrary monomial matrix $w\in\SL(d,q)$ as a word in the Leedham-Green--O'Brien standard generators, yielding an MSLP from the standard generators to $w$.
 When concatenated with the MSLP from Section~\ref{sec:Taylor}, this gives an MSLP for the complete Bruhat decomposition of $g$.